Flagsmith/flagsmith-homepage/static/pages-blog-markdown/react-native-performance-monitor.md

 ---
-title: What I learnt creating a React Native performance monitor
+title: What I've learned creating a React Native performance monitor
 published: true
 description: Introducing react-native-performance-monitor and what it taught me
 tags: react native, showdev, javascript